archeofoss/archeofoss/2025/call-for-papers.md

 The objective of the panel is to provide an overview of the use of FLOS tools during the excavation and the analysis of the organic archaeological remains (including, e.g., prints, cast, pathological elements, dental calculus) in the fields of bioanthropology, archaeozoology and archaeobotany, for the morphological study of dental calculus, and for the biomolecular analysis of aDNA, isotopes, and paleoproteomics.

-We are inviting papers about, issues, advantages and disadvantages, state of art, and strategies for promoting the us of FLOS hardware and software in the following topics (but not only):
+We are inviting papers about, issues, advantages and disadvantages, state of art, and strategies for promoting the use of FLOS hardware and software in the following topics (but not only):
   - methodological research
   - excavation and recovery
   - ethics and FAIR (Findable, Accessible, Interoperable, and Reusable) and CARE (Collective benefit, Authority to control, Responsibility, Ethics)